It’s always hard to plan a birthday – especially if you’re trying to beat last year’s celebration.

 I wanted to repeat the idea for my 40th, but being older and having fussier partners, the bunks at Maison Vieille wouldn’t do.

-So we opted to stay lower down in Plan Checrouit in La Baita hotel which is now called Super G (I’ll mention this in greater detail later).
+So we opted to stay lower down in Plan Checrouit in La Baita hotel which is now called Super G.

 We followed the same format, held it on the same weekend, and we still ran the race, but this time skied down at dusk to our hotel to get changed in to black tie and then we all went back up the mountain in our finery.

-My birthday present came again with over a foot of powder overnight, This time I couldn’t cope with the late night and stayed in bed nursing my head!
+My birthday came again with over a foot of powder overnight, but this time I couldn’t cope with the late night and stayed in bed nursing my head!

 The Big Five Oh